minjaaxelsson/social_robot_co-design_canvases/README.md

 # Social Robot Co-Design Canvases

-Social Robot Design Toolkit free version by Minja Axelsson is licensed under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+Social Robot Co-Design Canvases free version by Minja Axelsson is licensed under a Creative Commons Attributions-ShareAlike 4.0 International (CC BY-SA 4.0) license.
 Sponsored by Futurice.

-# THE PROBLEM

-I took initiative in designing co-creation canvases for the creation of social robots.
-I discovered the problem of lack of these tools during my master's thesis.
-The canvases aim to solve the problems of:
+# What are the canvases used for?

+The canvases can be used by multidisciplinary teams to design social robots.
+They can also be used to learn about the design of social robots, and to analyze and compare existing social robots.

+The canvases provide the following benefits:
-- Enabling co-design
+- Enabling co-design with a tangible tool
-- Involving users, and experts of different domains by bringing a common language into robotics
+- Involving users and experts of different domains by bringing a common language into robotics
 - Structuring the design process into logical parts
-- Making explicit design decisions (questioning assumptions)
+- Making design decisions explicit, which helps question assumptions
 - Enabling ethical considerations before building a solution

+# How do they work?

+You can print the canvases as A3 or A1 sizes.
+Refer to the "robot_canvases_instructions_v2.pdf" file to see which canvases you should use.

+The canvases follow the process of problem space, design guidelines, and solution space.
+This is illustrated in the file "design_framework.pdf".

 The canvases follow the process of first defining the problem space, after which design guidelines are created, which project the qualities of the problem space onto the solution space, in order to ensure purposeful design.
 To see a brief review of this design framework, please refer to the file "design_framework.pdf".